 Wallet Guy- The guy in Part II that tells Biff where Marty went after Marty knocks Biff out.
 Called 'CPR Guy' in the script (since he asked Marty what CPR is after he mentions it, CPR not having been invented in 1955) but he says he thinks Marty took Biff's wallet at least three times in his scene.

-Elysium: The production team and Neill calls the Exosuit, the "Hulk Suit" considering that it grants the user immense physical strength.
-Mind you that it's nowhere Hulk-level, but it works.
+Elysium: The production team and Neill calls the Exosuit the "Hulk Suit" because it grants the user immense physical strength.

 Ong, Ung, Ahng, Oong - Movie!Aang, as opposed to series!Aang.
-The movie is (supposedly) more faithful to the East Asian roots of character names.
-Some fans of the series would have preferred faithfulness to the source material over realism in a film where people can shoot fire out of their freaking hands (not that they can do so unassisted in the move anyway, though that's really neither here nor there).
+The movie changes the pronunciation to (supposedly) be more faithful to the East Asian roots of character names.
+Some fans of the series would have preferred sticking to the source material over realism in a film where people can shoot fire out of their freaking hands (not that they can do so unassisted in the move anyway, though that's really neither here nor there).

 Sowka, Soaka, Eero, Eeroh - Sokka, Iroh, etc. Listen, they're going to be at this for a while.
 We'll get back to you.